microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Classes.md

 <div class='description'>
 	<div class='description-text'>
-    If you have a function that will often be called in a way that loses its `this` context, it can make sense to use an arrow function property instead of a method definition:
+    If you have a function that will often be called in a way that loses its </code>this</code> context, it can make sense to use an arrow function property instead of a method definition:
 	</div>
   <blockquote class='bg-reading'>
     <p>Background Reading:<br />